Skip to main content

 1) KPI framework: governed definitions and computation paths

-Each KPI has one definition, one owner, one computation path — established in Governance & Data Trust and maintained through its change control process.
+Each KPI has one definition, one owner, one computation path — established in Data Governance & AI Readiness and maintained through its change control process.
 Changes go through a documented process.
 When three departments calculate “revenue” differently, the board doesn’t have a KPI problem — it has a trust problem.
 Fewer KPIs with rules beat more KPIs without them.

 2) Structure: packs by decision